poboisvert/AirflowETL/README.md

 - delete_cluster_redshift.py : delete redshift cluster and IAM role created and you will avoid an invoice.

-- dwh.cfg : contains configurations for AWS Redshift database and must be edited
+- dwh.cfg : contains configurations for AWS Redshift database and must be edited (To run in the folder api/dags, please use config.read('../../dwh.cfg') to be able to run it)

 - .env